rodneyknaap/ZX81-CPLD-V1/README.md

 So the basic computer is done and now I will look around what I will include additionally.
 Only making a ZX81 type computer is a bit limited so I will look at other things to integrate.
 I will also look at Wilf's other ideas such as the extended character set logic, which I will test shortly.
 I will need to look into how this is done in the ROM or user program, and test this out.
-And one of my ideas is to design a complete ZX97 computer according to Wilfs original idea in the 1990s years.
+And one of my follow up ideas will be to design a complete ZX97 computer according to Wilfs original idea in the 1990s years.

 Kind regards,